Signature Dining & Nutrition – 2019 Roundup

 Top-quality food and comfortable dining should be available to all, and we now have our own dysphagia training chef: Mike Oatridge.
-Dysphagia is defined as difficulty or discomfort in swallowing, and we are committed to offering a varied, balanced and attractive menu for residents who suffer from this condition.
-In April 2019, the IDDSI (International Dysphagia Diet Standardisation Initiative) was launched: a huge undertaking for all catering and care teams which has been proven to improve quality of life, health and mental wellbeing for many people not usually able to enjoy typical menus.
-2019 saw the delivery of two dining and nutrition development workshops, organised by Jane Devonshire and focused around developing and perfecting our own dysphagia friendly food programme, focused around the careful preparation of pureed meals made with fresh ingredients, with each elements of the meal being presented in a form which is as visually close to the original as possible.
+Dysphagia is defined as difficulty or discomfort in swallowing, and we are committed to offering a varied, balanced and attractive menu for residents who live with this condition.
+In April 2019, the IDDSI (International Dysphagia Diet Standardisation Initiative) was launched.
+A huge undertaking for all catering and care teams which has been proven to improve quality of life, health and mental wellbeing for many people who may not able to enjoy typical menus.
+2019 saw the delivery of two dining and nutrition development workshops, organised by Jane Devonshire which centred around developing and perfecting our own dysphagia friendly food programme, focused around the careful preparation of pureed meals made with fresh ingredients, with each elements of the meal being presented in a form which is as visually close to the original as possible.

-With the right planning and preparation, texture-modified food can be as inspired – both aesthetically and in terms of flavour – as typically-prepared food.
-A day’s menu could include toast with jam, sausage, beans, and hash browns and roast chicken with vegetables.
+With the right planning and preparation, texture-modified food can be as inspired, both aesthetically and in terms of flavour, as typically prepared food.
+A day’s menu could include toast with jam, sausage, beans, hash browns and roast chicken with vegetables.
 Even afternoon snacks and biscuits are entirely achievable with the right training.
 Many of our chefs have become so accomplished with this method of preparation that they have come to see pureed food as a different form of cooking rather than simply a medical need.